Methods of detecting exoplanets: X-ray eclipse

 In September 2020, the detection of a candidate planet orbiting the high-mass X-ray binary M51-ULS-1 in the Whirlpool Galaxy was announced.
 The planet was detected by eclipses of the X-ray source, which consists of a stellar remnant (either a neutron star or a black hole) and a massive star, likely a B-type supergiant.
 This is the only method capable of detecting a planet in another galaxy.

-Disc kinematics
+Disk kinematics

 Planets in formation can be detected by the signatures they produce in their natal protoplanetary disks.
 The velocities of the gas in a protoplanetary disk can be observed, and their morphology can reveal the presence of planets.
 Planets perturb the gas velocities by imprinting strong variations from Keplerian motion.
 This method is now referred to as "disk kinematics."
 Notable examples of protoplanetary disks around young stars with signatures of embedded planets include HD 97048, HD 163296 and HD 100546.